UIDIGI EPROM

 This beacon data places a local repeater object on the APRS map and a message on mobile displays to give local travelers information on local voice repeaters for the local area.
 This is local information, so the information should not be digipeated.
 Thus, you should not set a beacon path that will be acted upon by a nearby digipeater.
 The leading ";" character makes the message an object.
 See the Beacon3Path and Beacon3Interval parameters to support this setting.

-The packet identifies the repeater frequency as an object, the general location of the repeater, the tone required, the range of the repeater in miles or KM, and meeting or net information.
-The information shown above conveys there is a meeting on the 3rd Tuesday of each month.
+The packet identifies the repeater frequency as an object, the general location of the repeater, the tone required, the range of the repeater in miles or KM, and net or meeting information.
+The information shown above conveys there is a net that meets each Thursday at 7:30pm and there is a meeting on Fridays.

 The repeater object format can be: